 Where To Stay In Hamilton County, Indiana

 There are plenty of great lodging options in Hamilton County.
-This trip we stayed at the Renaissance Inn, which was strategically located near everything in Carmel including the Monon Trail.
+On this trip we stayed at the Renaissance Inn, which was strategically located near everything in Carmel including the Monon Trail.
 The hotel has a variety of room layouts from a king with a pull out sofa to the standard double queen.
 A restaurant and bar are located inside, however, our favorite feature is always the indoor swimming pool!
 With friendly staff, sparkling clean rooms, and a modern feel we would recommend this hotel to all travelers!

 A Few Tips For Hitting The Monon Trail